 Nor surprisingly, the COVID-19 pandemic has complicated the course of justice for survivors of child abuse in New York.
 With closed courts, massive case backlogs, and people practicing precautionary stay-at-home measures, it’s unlikely that all the survivors who would like to seek justice against their attackers have had the chance to do so.

 For that reason, New York Governor Andrew Cuomo signed a law in May extending the look back window to January 2021.
-In August, the governor extended the window once again to August 14, 2021.
+In August, the governor extended the window once again.

 That means any victim of child abuse in New York State — no matter how long ago the abuse occurred — still has until next summer to file suit against their former abuser.